manoj-naga-varma/PDF-chatbot/README.md

 # PDF-chatbot by **Ch.
 Manoj Naga Varma**

-This project is about a chatbot specially designed for intercating with the content in desired PDF files.
-It is like asking answers for the questions which are from the content
+This project concerns a chatbot designed to interact with the content in desired PDF files.
+It is like asking answers to questions that are from the content.

-This project uses Gemini 1.5 Pro LLM Model, and built using Google API Studio API.
+This project uses the Gemini 1.5 Pro LLM Model and is built using Google API Studio API.

+Due to our limited resources and budget, we are using a free Google API, which can be accessed only once by a single user at the same time.